 source, then the directory name is taken to be the library name.
 For example, if you call your

-project test and store the source in a folder test/source then the
+and store the source in a folder test/source

 makefile system will generate an object library called libtest.a